clintondurney/PhysicsSimulations/README.md

 PhysicsSimulations
 ==================

-To be used in AS/A2 Physics Courses
+List of Python Scripts to be used in AS/A2 Physics Courses.